Bhutan’s Snowman Trek: Day 22 – Tampoe Tsho To Rerethang Via Tempe La

 panorama for the trail between Thampe La and Om Tsho

 All of this brings to mind Joseph Smith, who claimed to have found a similar “treasure” [the Golden Plates] in upper New York State.
 The plates would provide the foundation of a religious movement known as the Church of Latter-Day Saints (Mormonism), an offshoot of Christianity.
 Smith was able to translate them from a language that he did not know thanks to angelic help.
-Coincidently, the number of believers is approximately the same – 15 million Mormons and 20 million Himalayan or Vajrayana Buddhists, an offshoot of the Buddhism of Siddhartha Gautama.
+Coincidently, the number of believers is approximately the same – 15 million Mormons and 20 million Himalayan or Vajrayana Buddhists, an offshoot of the teachings of Siddhartha Gautama based on esoteric concepts from a thousand years after his time.
+Like Mormons to the vast majority of Christians, these Buddhists believe themselves to be the true holders of the Buddha’s teaching.

 Om Tsho is the lake pictured below.
 I took the photo from the spot indicated by the red circle in the satellite image above.